cryptomegabyte/ali-kayani-opensource/python/articles/packaging/README.md

 The .egg format is well-suited to distribution and the easy uninstallation or upgrades of code, since the project is essentially self-contained within a single directory or file, unmingled with any other projects' code or resources.
 It also makes it possible to have multiple versions of a project simultaneously installed, such that individual programs can select the versions they wish to use.

+Conclusion

+Packaging is a relatively simple concept once you know how, the `setup tools` approach is not the only way you package your python, [python poetry](https://python-poetry.org/) is a good alternative.

+Go fourth my friends, package to your hearts content!